zhinit/KickWithReverb/docs/frontend.md

 **Session reset:**
 - Since the Daw component stays mounted across login/logout (for eager audio loading), all state must be explicitly reset on user change.
-- `usePresets` resets DAW to Init defaults on logout/guest, loads Init preset on member login.
+- `usePresets` resets DAW to Init defaults on logout (member → guest, detected via `prevStatusRef`), loads Init preset on member login.
 - `useAiKicks` clears AI kick state and resets `hasLoadedRef` on logout so kicks are re-fetched per user.
 - Daw resets `mode`, `selectedAiKickId`, and stops transport playback on `userStatus` change.
-- Daw re-shows the loading overlay on login/guest entry (covers preset fetch transition).
+- Daw re-shows the loading overlay on any `userStatus` change (covers preset fetch transition).

 **Loading screen:**
 - `LoadingOverlay` component renders a full-viewport overlay with an animated kick waveform SVG and "Loading..." text.